 - Animated Adaptation: October 2020 saw the release of an animated version of this book.

 - Adaptation Expansion: New plot elements include an in-universe progress bar which Grover employs to delay the story's end, eventually going back to the dinosaur era.

 - Arson, Murder, and Jaywalking: Due to Grover's attempts to hold pages together with rope, nails, and bricks.Grover: Do you know that every time you turn another page, you not only get us closer to the MONSTER at the end of this book, but you make a terrible mess!

-- Face Palm: Grover does this when the reader doesn't listen to him and turns the page.
+- Face Palm: Grover puts his hand to his face when the reader doesn't listen to him and turns the page.

-- Large Ham: not in the book, but a proper reading of the book to small children is far better if the reader hams it up.
+- Large Ham: Much of Grover's dialogue is written in bold capitals, implying loud, hammy speech.
+A proper reading of the book to small children is far better if the reader hams it up.

-- Minimalist Cast: Nobody but Grover appears in the book.
-No-one else at all.
+- Minimalist Cast: Nobody but Grover and the monster appear in the book.
+Of course, Grover IS the monster.